ajakaja/ajakaja.github.io/_posts/2024-09-11-vector-division.md

 $$\b{a} \cdot \frac{1}{\b{a}} = 1$$

-But it is certainly not a _true_ inverse, in the sense of $$f(f^{-1}) = I$$, the identity of a group / multiplicative unit in a ring.
-There are a few reasons:

-One is that we're not talking about a single algebra with a single multiplication operation.
+but it is certainly not a true inverse, in the sense of $$f(f^{-1}) = I$$, the identity of a group / multiplicative unit in a ring.
+Of course it ins't, because we're not talking about a single algebra with a single multiplication operation.
 Were there only one way to multiply vectors, we could ask if it has an inverse (probably not, in the group/ring sense).
 But instead we're just talking about vectors as a concept, with all of their operations.

 That said, roughly speaking this is trying to "undo" the tensor product, because $$\b{a} \cdot (\frac{1}{\b{a}} \o \b{b}) = \b{b}$$ holds.
 It's just that it doesn't actually multiply using the tensor product again---it's not like a group where $$a^{-1} a b = b$$ is three instances of the same group operation.
 Instead our notion of division uses a separate operation, the dot product / trace.